CTeillet/DAAR-Projet3/README.md

 # Build Collective

+This project was made by Alexis Capitanio (3700408) and Corentin Teillet (3700070).

 Welcome to the DAAR project.
 The idea will be to implement an OpenCollective competitor in a decentralized way, on Ethereum.
 This will have cool side effects, like not be forced to pay for servers.